Msikaba Bridge: Contract award

 In 2017 the South African National Roads Agency (SANRAL) awarded the tender for the bridge's construction to the Concor Mota-Engil Joint Venture (CMEJV), which comprises Concor, a South African-based construction company, and Mota-Engil, a Portuguese construction company at a cost of US$118 million.

-Construction timeline
+Construction

 It is estimated that 28 000 cubic metres of concrete, 2 700 tons of structural steel and 2 500 tons of cables will be needed during construction.
 The balance of works contained in the contract which includes construction of 1,5 km of approach roadworks on either side of the bridge.
 Expressed in quantities, this will include 650,000 m³ of bulk earthworks of which 430,000 m³ is hard rock, a conventional three span bridge and four in-situ concrete culverts crossing some of the tributaries.
 A temporary gondola lift system will reduce travel time between opposite sides of the bridge during construction.